Lawn Disease & Fungus

-Lawn diseases are a growing problem and hard to decipher, but figuring out what symptoms your lawn is showing will help you and your lawn care professional diagnose the problem and find the cure!
+Figuring out what symptoms your lawn is showing will help you and your lawn care professional diagnose the problem and find a cure!

 Most lawn diseases are caused by a fungus that lives off of your grass.
 They show up as spots, circles, or dry patches in colors that range from yellow, brown, or red.
-Properly diagnosing the problem and finding the cure is what we aim to do.
+We can help you properly diagnose the problem and find a cure.

 There are two types of snow mold, gray and pink.
 They are caused by different pathogens but often occur under the same environmental conditions.